 Outdoor Research shirts provide full coverage with their long sleeve collections, but you won’t get hot under the sun.
 These shirts are built with UPF sun protection, AirVent™ moisture management, and ActiveFresh™ odor control technology.

-I don’t travel without a rain jacket and I don’t hike without a rain jacket.
+I don’t travel without a shell jacket and I don’t hike without a shell jacket.
 They are so easy and light to pack up there is no reason to not have one in your day bag.
 You should always be prepared for a chance of rain when you are hiking.
-Getting wet and rained on while on a mountain sucks, and it can also be extremely dangerous in cold temperatures.
-Seriously, a rain or shell jacket should be on every packing list if you plan on going hiking around Banff.
+When it comes to hiking clothes the best investment you can make is in a quality shell jacket.
+They’re tremendous at protection from the elements like rain, wind, sleet, and even snow.
+A rain or shell jacket should be on every packing list if you plan on going hiking around Banff.

-My hiking rain jacket has come in handy so many times.
+My hiking shell jacket has come in handy so many times.
 Many places where it wasn’t supposed to rain and completely unexpected.
-The Arc’teryx is waterproof, windproof, and breathable and made with Goretex Pro.
-It’s not just good for traveling and rainstorms, but is a protective shell against all levels of weather.
+The Arc’teryx is waterproof, windproof, breathable, and made with Goretex Pro.
+It’s not just good for traveling and rainstorms but is a protective shell against all levels of weather.
 I can even wear it in the winter as a waterproof shell over my down jacket.

-In the winter I usually hike with my Patagonia down fleece mid layer as it’s a bit warmer.
+In the winter I usually hike with my Patagonia Better Sweater mid-layer as it’s a bit warmer.

 If warmth is more important to you than weight, you may want to think about the Feathered Friends Helios Vest.
-This hardcore down vest feature 4.8 ounces of 850-fill down, Lycra armholes and hem, as well as an insulated draft tube behind the zipper.
+This hardcore down vest features 4.8 ounces of 850-fill down, Lycra armholes, and hem, as well as an insulated draft tube behind the zipper.
 This means that frigid air has no chance of making it through this beast of a vest.

 While it may not be best for climates with a light chill, it is perfect for the extreme cold when you still want the mobility of a vest over a jacket.
 It is slightly heavier than most down vests, weighing in at approximately 11 ounces, but when arctic weather hits, you will be more than pleased with your investment, and willing to carry the few extra ounces!
 You can see our favorite down vests here.